Tentmaker Bible Matters #16

 "I am so hungry I could eat until I couldn't eat anymore."
 (Reality)

-Examples of hyperbole in the Bible that is often overlooked or misinterpreted:
+Examples of hyperbole in the Bible that are often overlooked or misinterpreted:

 Here's another example: